projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

 #.
 Build Zephyr

-   Follow the `Zephyr Getting Started Guide <https://docs.zephyrproject.org/latest/getting_started/>`_ to setup the Zephyr development environment.
+   Follow the `Zephyr Getting Started Guide <https://docs.zephyrproject.org/latest/getting_started/>`_ to set up the Zephyr development environment.

    The build process for ACRN User VM target is similar to other boards.
 We will build the `Hello World
    <https://docs.zephyrproject.org/latest/samples/hello_world/README.html>`_ sample for ACRN: